 By Simon Gould

-Here we look at treadmills themselves.
+Here I look at treadmills themselves.
 How to repair and maintain them.
-The features they have and how to make one work properly and better than it has before.
-We'll also compare treadmills to other fitness equipment to see which ones are the best.
-They cost a lot so here we'll look at ways of making them last and what you can do if they develop any problems.
+The features they have and how to make them work properly and better than they have before.
+I also compare treadmills to other fitness equipment to see which ones are the best.
+They cost a lot so here I'll look at ways of making them last and what you can do if they develop any problems.

 It's always very common to compare exercise equipment especially when it comes to which is better.
 Maybe you're thinking of buying a certain machine and want to see which is better for weight loss, or getting fit.
 You may want to compare the cost.
 Here I've written a guide in comparing the treadmill to each in certain categories to help you decide which you prefer.

 There are all kinds of other fitness equipment available and new technology is helping release more.
 Some are very different and function differently to treadmills.
 Vibration plates, for example, you don't really do cardio exercise on them.
 But it's still worth comparing and seeing if it's worth adding one to your own gym.

 If you've owned a treadmill for any length of time, you've probably encountered one of these problems.
 In these pages I've gone through how you can solve the problem yourself.
 They are all common and are easily repairable and shouldn't need a technician to be called out.
 Although an experts eyes may be preferred for some.

 Treadmills are very complex pieces of equipment, so things can go wrong especially when you consider the pounding they get when in use.
 It's always worth getting them repaired as they can last many years if looked after.
 The most common problems often involve treadmills getting stuck or making odd noises, they may just need lubrication.

 As I've always said, a decent treadmill can last 10 years and longer if looked after well.
 This means maintaining them.
 There are things you need to do after every use and other things that need to be done every 3 months.
 Unfortunately treadmills can be a lot of work.
 You can pay a lot for them so it's worth taking some time to keep them working well.